KABASINGAarsene/iTABAZA_FOUNDATION/README.md

-To deliver more stable and reliable healthcare service across Rwanda, Hospital Quick is built on a modern, secure, and highly accessible digital infrastructure.
-In this chapter, we break down the technical design of the system in a way that is easy to understand, even for those without a background in software engineering .
-This ensures transparency and helps all doctors, and users like patient , grasp how the system works behind the scenes.
+iTABAZA is developed through an advanced, safe, and highly accessible digital infrastructure so as to provide more consistent and consistent healthcare service in the country of Rwanda.
+This document part is dedicated to the technical design of the system made in layperson terms even by persons who are not software engineers .
+This makes it transparent and understandable by all the doctors and individuals such as patient who use the system..

 **4.1 System Architecture**